Mini LLMs on Local Hardware: Powering Air-Gapped Artificial Intelligence

 CPUs, GPUs, and NPUs in Plain English

-CPUs are flexible and predictable, handling quantized inference while staying friendly to multitasking.
+CPUs are flexible and predictable, handling quantized inference for small language models while staying friendly to multitasking.
 GPUs are the rocket boosters that accelerate tensor math and make longer contexts practical.
-Integrated NPUs are appearing in consumer machines and excel at low precision arithmetic with a tiny power draw.
+Integrated NPUs are appearing in consumer machines such as laptops and mobile devices, excel at low precision arithmetic with a tiny power draw and are well suited for embedded systems and edge computing scenarios.

 Treat them as helpers rather than replacements.
-Your mix of cores and accelerators sets the ceiling for token speed and the practical limit for prompt length, so pick models that respect your silicon.
+Your mix of cores and accelerators sets the ceiling for token speed, large batch processing, and the practical limit for prompt length, so pick following models that respect your silicon rather than overwhelming it with resource intensive demands.

 Memory, Storage, and Thermal Headroom

-RAM is where weights live, so more memory lets you keep a larger model resident without paging.
-Fast NVMe storage shortens load times and smooths swaps, especially if you rotate between checkpoints.
+RAM is where model weights live, so more memory lets you keep larger language models without paging.
+Fast NVMe storage shortens load times and smooths swaps, especially if you rotate between checkpoints or test models.
 Cooling matters more than most people expect.

 Sustained inference stresses silicon, and throttling turns snappy output into a yawn.
 Give the system a clear intake path, clean dust filters, and room to breathe.
-Stability feels like speed because speed that collapses under heat is not speed at all.
+Stability feels like speed because speed that collapses under heat is not speed at all, especially in resource constrained environments.

 Picking and Shrinking a Model